ilscipio/scipio-erp/README.md

   * stop-wait

 This is a quick cheat sheet and further information for developers can be found on the website documentation.

+#### Automatically Download Jar Sources ####

+In order for build, lib-update and lib-update-force commands to automatically download third-party JAR sources under component libsrc folders for their corresponding binaries under lib, simply create a file named "build.scp.local.properties" under project root that sets "lib.update.sources=true".
+* Linux/OS X: echo "lib.update.sources=true" >> build.scp.local.properties

+After build/lib-update-force is run, IntelliJ IDEA using the Scipio ERP plugin can be instructed to refer to these sources and automatically expand into them using Ctrl+B (a good test is HttpServletRequest):
+* Tools -> Scipio ERP -> Reload Resource Directories

+See build.properties for other options; build.scp.local.properties and other *.scp.local.properties files are ignored for version control by .gitignore.

 ## Support
 For detailed information and changes about the SCIPIO ERP suite, visit the official website at: